Near Shannonville in Hastings County, Ontario — Central Canada

 Location.
 44° 13.487′ N, 77° 9.62′ W. Marker Touch for map.
 Marker is at or near this postal address: 7047 Old Hwy #2, Shannonville, Ontario K0K 3A0, Canada.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 23 kilometers of this marker, measured as the crow flies.
 The Royal Union Flag (approx. 21.5 kilometers away); Bay of Quinte Loyalist Settlement (approx. 21.5 kilometers away).

 More about this marker.
 The marker is located near pit lane just behind the main control tower.
 It is only accessible when the park is open.

 Credits.
 This page was last revised on July 24, 2018.
-This page originally submitted on August 8, 2011, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 580 times since then and 13 times this year.
+It was originally submitted on August 8, 2011, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 622 times since then and 3 times this year.
 Last updated on October 7, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1, 2, 3, 4, 5. submitted on August 8, 2011, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.